 Although the results shown in this paper indicate that OMEXDIA can be fitted to observations from different environments for which it was intended, this was only achieved at a relatively large computational expense for a 1-dimensional model.
 Each single GA took approximately 25 hours to complete, and more than 50 runs were completed; however, due to the large number of parameters, the wide range of parameter space used, and the fitting algorithm employed by a GA (Ward et al. 2010), there is still unspecified uncertainty as to whether the set of parameters shown here are the best possible fit.

 Although there are recognised uncertainties in the methods and limitations in the data, the GA used here has come very close to recreating the profiles shown by the experimental data despite OMEXDIA originally being designed to fit profiles found in continental margin areas (Soetaert et al. 1996b; Soetaert et al. 1996a).
 As a result of the random seeding of the genetic algorithm, there is uncertainty as to how frequently profiles which are deemed to fit well will be generated.
-In the experiments carried out for this paper, one run in the final set provided profiles which were visually much closer than any of the other 9 runs in that set, although it is not possible to say if good profiles will always be generated in 10% of cases.
-In the remaining 9 parameter sets generated, at least one of the profiles was so extremely inaccurate, either in shape or magnitude of the values.
-Although there may also be uncertainties related to the observational data, and how this affects the parameter set generated by the algorithm, we have attempted to overcome this by making the assumption that the environment is in quasi-steady state, and using the ranges of all available observational data.
+In the experiments carried out for this paper, one run in the final set provided profiles which had a much lower misfit value (and hence were visually much closer) than any of the other 9 runs in that set, although it is not possible to say if good profiles will always be generated in 10% of cases.
+In the remaining 9 parameter sets generated, at least one of the profiles was extremely inaccurate, either in shape or magnitude of the features; these inaccuracies were reflected in large misfit values.
+It should also be recognised that no fitting algorithm can ever guarantee an optimal solution, due to the methods implemented, nor is it possible to calculate a set of parameter values that would generate a misfit value of zero.
+There may also be uncertainties related to the observational data, and how this affects the parameter set generated by the algorithm, although we have attempted to overcome this by using the total range of all available observational data.